 HealthScout AI Analysis

-Goal: Provide proof-of-principle intracranial activity of the FAK/Pyk2 inhibitor defactinib combined with the dual RAF/MEK clamp avutometinib in melanoma brain metastases after immune checkpoint inhibitors, and define the safety, tolerability, and preliminary intracranial response of adding the BRAF inhibitor encorafenib in BRAF V600E/K–mutant disease, including establishing the recommended encorafenib dose with the doublet.
+Goal: Establish proof-of-principle intracranial antitumor activity of the FAK/Pyk2 inhibitor defactinib combined with the RAF/MEK clamp avutometinib in melanoma brain metastases after immune checkpoint inhibitor exposure, and define the safety, tolerability, and preliminary efficacy of adding the BRAF inhibitor encorafenib in BRAF V600E/K–mutant disease, including determination of the recommended phase II dose for the triplet.

-Outcomes: Primary: Intracranial objective response rate by RANO-BM at 6 months in Cohort A (doublet) and Cohort B Phase 2 (triplet); and frequency of dose-limiting toxicities and overall safety in Cohort B Phase 1 run-in.
-Secondary: Disease control rate at 6 months; progression-free survival; duration of response; overall survival; time to new brain metastases and rate/frequency of new intracranial lesions, all assessed using RANO-BM where applicable over up to 5 years of follow-up.
+Outcomes: Primary endpoints: Cohort A intracranial objective response rate (ORR) by RANO-BM; Cohort B Phase 1b frequency of dose-limiting toxicities and safety to determine RP2D; Cohort B Phase II intracranial ORR by RANO-BM.
+Secondary endpoints: disease control rate at 6 months, progression-free survival, duration of response, overall survival, time to new brain metastases, and rate/frequency of new brain metastases, all per RANO-BM where applicable.

 Eligibility More information